PSTTool/PstMerger/README.md

 ## Overview

-Are you struggling with scattered Outlook data files? **PST Merge Tool** is a powerful Windows application designed to consolidate unlimited `.pst` files into one managed archive.
+**PST Merge Tool** is a powerful Windows application designed to consolidate unlimited `.pst` files into one managed archive.
 Unlike paid alternatives, this tool is 100% free and open source.

 It was built specifically to handle **large mailboxes (up to 2TB)** and includes a registry fix to bypass the default 50GB Outlook file size limit.
 Perfect for IT administrators performing backup recovery or users organizing years of emails.